Natural Therapies for Autism: A Functional Medicine Approach to Root Causes and Support

 Biochemical Clues in Autism: What Symptoms May Be Telling Us

-Sometimes, what looks like “just behavior” — picky eating, meltdowns, aggression — can actually be a signal from the body.
-Functional testing helps us decode these clues and uncover underlying biochemical patterns that may be contributing to your child’s (or your own) experience of autism.
+Functional testing allows us to decode these clues and uncover nutrient, gut, or metabolic imbalances that may be contributing to your child’s (or your own) experience of autism.

 🧩 Clue / Symptom🔬 Possible Biochemical Link